-Include alt text
+Include alt text in images

 Some Splunk customers use screen reader software, or screen readers, to read our documentation.
 Screen readers convert the contents on a page into synthesized speech for a user to listen to.
 All images in Splunk docs must have alt text so the entire page is accessible through screen reader software.
 Alt text is a written-out equivalent of the image that a screen reader can dictate.

 All images in Splunk docs, whether a screenshot, diagram, GIF, or inline image, must have alt text.
 For inline images, GIFs, and complex diagrams, it's important to have adequate surrounding text so you don't place too much information in the alt text.
 As a general best practice, ensure that the entire section still makes sense if you replace an image with its alt text.

 When you're writing surrounding text, keep the following points in mind:

-- For an inline image, write the name or a description of the icon in the sentence.
+- For an inline image, write the name or description of the icon in the sentence.
 Put the icon in parentheses immediately after that text.

 - Lead into the image with a complete sentence.
 Punctuate the end of the sentence with a colon.